Lakeview-cpa/website/content/english/about/_index.md

 <hr>

 ##### Education and Experience:
-I am a graduate of Auburn University where I walked on to the basketball team for four years and the football team for my senior year.
-I later received my Masters in accounting from UAB.
+I am a graduate of Auburn University where I walked on to the basketball team for four years and the football team my senior year.
+I later received my Masters in Accounting from UAB.
 I have 10 years experience working in public accounting and financial planning

 <hr>